The Family Tax Credit: A New Credit Available in 2018

 This credit also helps a lot of taxpayers who would otherwise be left out in the cold.
 Unfortunately, it's only in place while the TCJA is in effect—from 2018 through 2025—unless Congress steps in to reinstate it when it expires.

 This Credit Covers Older Dependents

 You get where this is going.
 The word “family” is the deciding term, and it’s defined loosely when it comes to qualifying for the Family Tax Credit.
-Someone who meets all the other qualifying rules might squeak in under the credit’s terms and manage to qualify even if she’s not related to you by blood or law.
-The new credit applies to anyone who qualifies as your dependent but does not meet the terms of Internal Revenue Code (IRC) Section 24(c) as your qualifying child.
-And if she qualifies under Section 24(c), you can claim the Child Tax Credit for her.
+Someone who meets all the qualifying rules might squeak in under the Credit’s terms and manage to qualify even if she’s not related to you by blood or law.
+The new credit applies to anyone who qualifies as your dependent.
+This can range from your child to your sister-in-law and beyond.

 Can Your Dependent Earn Income?